-A mound of greasy rat carcasses sat in front of Eric Adams as he described his strategy for ridding the city of its vermin issue in the late summer of 2019.
+A mound of greasy rat carcasses sat in front of Eric Adams.
+He describes his strategy for ridding the city of its vermin issue in the late summer of 2019.

 The then-Borough President of Brooklyn remarked that “many people have accepted having rats in their community.”
-He goes on to say, “What’s truly holding our city back is the refusal to go outside the box and look at new technology”.
+He goes on, “What’s truly holding our city back is the refusal to go outside the box?”.

 It’s a well-known fact that rats are taking over New York in growing numbers.
 Rat sighting reports increased by more than two-thirds in 2021 compared to the same period in 2019.
-According to city records, that pattern has persisted this year, with last month seeing the largest number of rat complaints in April in at least ten years.
+According to city records, that pattern has persisted this year.
+Last month saw the largest number of rat complaints in April in at least ten years.

-The city’s Health Department hasn’t yet returned to full strength, more than two years after the early stages of the epidemic forced a halt to pest control inspections.
-The agency performed 20% fewer inspections throughout the first four months of this year than it did during the same time in 2019.
+The city’s Health Department hasn’t yet returned to full strength.
+More than two years after the early stages of the epidemic forced a halt to pest control inspections.
+The agency performed 20% fewer inspections throughout the first four months of this year.
+Comparing to the same time in 2019.

 Rat eradication attempts in New York City have failed repeatedly throughout the years.
-The New York Times issued a dire warning in 1865, stating that the city was “quickly earning an awful renown” for breeding more rats than “any other metropolis in the Union.”
+The New York Times issued a dire warning in 1865.
+The city was “quickly earning an awful renown” for breeding more rats than “any other metropolis in the Union.”
 Guns, birth control, scented garbage bags, and terriers have all been used as forms of defense over the years.

-The surge in outdoor dining, which has contributed to the increase in food waste, is to blame for the increase in rat activity, according to a representative for the city’s health department.
-The representative also stated that the organization was concentrating on increasing enforcement and education while pleading with the city’s property owners to help reduce rat-feeding sources.
-Officials and rodent mitigation specialists, however, said that the city isn’t doing enough to reduce the rat population despite Adams’ high campaign pledges.
-For starters, the Adams administration has reduced plans for composting growth, a crucial environmental project that would also lessen on-street rat banquets.
+The surge in outdoor dining has contributed to the increase in food waste.
+This is to blame for the increase in rat activity.
+The representative also stated that the organization was concentrating on increasing enforcement and education.
+While pleading with the city’s property owners to help reduce rat-feeding sources.
+Officials and rodent mitigation specialists said that the city isn’t doing enough to reduce the rat population.
+For starters, the Adams administration has reduced plans for composting growth.
+A crucial environmental project that would also lessen on-street rat banquets.

-Currently, the Council is asking the mayor’s office to increase its existing budget by $22 million in order to increase basket pick-up service to twice daily from once per day and to allocate an extra $5 million for rodent control services.
+Currently, the Council is asking the mayor’s office to increase its existing budget by $22 million.
+In order to increase basket pick-up service to twice daily from once per day.
+This would allocate an extra $5 million for rodent control services.